dingwenxiao/rest_spring/README.md

 # A Simple REST API Server

+Implementation techniques:
-Front-end - html5, bootstrap, jquery etc.
+Front-end - html5, bootstrap, jquery etc.<br />
 back-end - Springboot
+OS - Linux (Ubuntu 16.4)
+Docker - CE
+the server is dockerized and deployed on AWS.

 How to build, deploy and access the app?
 ================